 Fear of illness

-89. Programming language named after 17th cent what?
+89. Programming language named after 17th century what?

 French mathematician Pascal – Blaise Pascal